-But looks are matched by substance here – the venue is jam-packed with activities, art, music, entertainment and food trucks to keep you on your toes between iftar and suhoor.
-The breathtaking Museum of the Future backdrop adds the perfect Arabian Nights vibes but that’s just the start.
-Here’s what you can see, do and eat at this market running until April 4, from 4pm-2am on weekdays and 3pm-4am on weekends.
+But looks are matched by substance here – the venue is jam-packed with activities, art, music, entertainment and food to keep you on your toes between iftar and suhoor from March 8-23.
+Here’s what you can see, do and eat at this market between 5pm and 1am on weekends and 5pm and 1am on weekdays

 Shopping

 Get a headstart on your Eid shopping when you trawl through stalls and pop-ups by some of the coolest ready-to-wear clothing and accessories for kids and adults, homeware brands, and make-up and skincare labels.
-Brands that have stalls here include Maybelline, L’Occitane En Provence, Les Benjamins, Kayfi, Khomssa Hand Craft and more.
-You can also shop for jewellery collections from outlets such as Caspian Jewellery and Lady Mauve.
+Brands that have stalls here include L’Occitane, Aldo Shoes & Accessories, and Arabian Flames perfumes.
+You can also shop for jewellery collections and home decor.

 Kids section

 Workshops, games and live entertainment dedicated to kids will keep them engaged and stimulate their minds.
-This year, there’s an entire playground dedicated to tots as well as engaging and interactive activities like face painting, and arts and crafts sessions.
+This year, there’s an entire playground dedicated to tots as well as engaging and interactive activities like face painting, sand art and other crafts.